evilnick/plakar.io/content/posts/2025-07_03/index.md

-Because this is a rolling digest, if a change has caused a new cutpoint to be inserted, then after we have read a certain amount from this new cutpoint... we are producing the rolling digest over unaltered data and producing the original cutpoints.
+Because this is a rolling digest, if a change has caused a new cutpoint to be inserted, then after we have read a certain amount from this new cutpoint... the chunker resumes producing the same boundaries once the rolling window exits the modified region.

 ```go
 package main